tzakharko/m4-sme-exploration/reports/02-sme-outer-product.md

 - 16-bit floating point MOPA is likely executed as 2x 32-bit MOPA
 - There is one cycle penalty for switching between some data paths

+Pitfalls of instruction mixing are particularly relevant for multithreaded processing.
+Since SME instructions from multiple threads are executed on a shared SME unit, threads processing different data types might experience a significant performance regression.
+Care should be taken not to mix different SME code in threads that execute in parallel.

 **16-bit floating point MOPA is likely executed as 2x 32-bit MOPA**

 It seems odd that 16-bit FP MOPA has a latency of 8 cycles where all